-January 13, 2009 | Volume 3 | Issue 1 Patricia Burch
+January 13, 2009 | Volume 3 | Issue 1

+Patricia Burch

 Both in the U.S. and abroad, there exists a political movement in support of education reforms based on the logic of the market that assumes that business strategies can and should transfer to education.
 The rise of the private provision of public education services reflects such marketplace values as outsourcing, limited government regulation, competition and choice.
-It also incorporates elements of government contracting and vouchers. $^{\rm 1}$
+It also incorporates elements of government contracting and vouchers. $^{\!1}$

 As I argue in Hidden Markets, The New Education Privatization, these developments deserve close attention by those who want schooling that is equitable, responsible and effective.2 The book focuses on the manifestation of the phenomenon in K-12 education in the United States although the trends are global and overlap with preschool education and higher education.
-As noted below, several of the largest firms in the industry are multi-national; companies are marketing product lines sold in the United Kingdom.
+As noted below, several of the largest firms in the industry are multi-national; companies are marketing product lines sold in the U.S. to governments in the former Soviet Bloc, Australia, and South Africa, and the United Kingdom.
 Further, U.S. based companies are outsourcing aspects of the work (for example, technical support and computer programming) to overseas subcontractors in the interest of reducing labor costs, such as the costs of tutors.